beforethesurge/killedge/README.md

 # killedge
-Kills Edge and Re-Opens at Specified Time
+Kills Edge and re-opens at specified time for PWA's/any shortcut you make it